onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 storages in order to determine where the replicas should be stored.

-![QoS visual editor: block editing](../../images/user-guide/web-file-browser/feature-qos-visual.png#screenshot) FIXME fix the label in GUI - it should say "Replica number"
+![QoS visual editor: block editing](../../images/user-guide/web-file-browser/feature-qos-visual.png#screenshot)

 Below the requirement, there is information what storages match the requirement and an action that copies the expression in textual form, to be reused when